Doctoral Program in Arabic and Islamic Civilization

 Scholarships and fellowships are generally renewable for four additional years, based on a favorable annual evaluation by each student's professors by May of each academic year.
 These evaluations will be shared with the students and will be part of the official file, along with grades.
 Additionally, university dissertation fellowships are available on a university-wide competitive basis for the final year.

-Students are required to demonstrate competence in primary (i.e., classical/literary Arabic) and secondary research languages (i.e., German, French, Spanish or Hebrew), according to the requirements of their specific programs.
+Students are required to demonstrate competence in primary (i.e., classical/literary Arabic) and two secondary research languages (i.e., German, French, Spanish or Hebrew), according to the requirements of their specific programs.

 All candidates for the PhD are required to pass several comprehensive examinations.
 Specific requirements vary from program to program (see below).
 In the semester in which students plan to take their qualifying examinations, they may sign up for Readings courses with the members of the faculty who will participate in those examinations.